-Every Thursday, Stateside Associates selects health care-related state and local events to highlight in This Week in Health Care.
+Every Thursday, Stateside Associates selects health care-related state and local events, legislation, regulation, and programs to highlight in This Week in Health Care.

 For more information on our Health Care Practice, please visit here.